huggingface/optimum/README.md

 ## Accelerated Inference

+🤗 Optimum provides multiple tools to export and run optimized models on various ecosystems: ONNX / ONNX Runtime, TensorFlow Lite, OpenVINO.
-While everything can be done in a programmatic way in 🤗 Optimum for cutomized use-cases, we also proivde a command-line interface to perform common tasks easily.
+While everything can be done in a programmatic way for a more cutomized experience, we provide a command-line interface to perform common tasks easily.

 ### ONNX + ONNX Runtime

-It is possible to export 🤗 Transformers models to the ONNX format and perform graph optimization as well as quantization easily:
+It is possible to export 🤗 Transformers models to the [ONNX](https://onnx.ai/) format and perform graph optimization as well as quantization easily:

 ```plain
 optimum-cli export onnx -m deepset/roberta-base-squad2 --optimize O2 roberta_base_qa
 ```

-This command will export `deepset/roberta-base-squad2` and perform [O2 graph optimization](https://huggingface.co/docs/optimum/onnxruntime/usage_guides/optimization#optimization-configuration) on the exported model.

 The model can then be quantized using `onnxruntime`: